Mamluk Sultanate: Reign of Qaitbay

 With the death of Mehmed II in 1481 and the accession of his son, Bayezid II, to the Ottoman throne, Ottoman-Mamluk tensions escalated.
 Bayezid's claim to the throne was challenged by his brother, Jem.
-The latter fled into exile and Qaitbay granted him sanctuary in Cairo in September 1481.
-Qaitbay eventually allowed him to return to Anatolia to lead a new attempt against Bayezid.
-This venture failed and Jem was fled into exile again, this time into Christian hands to the west.
-Bayezid interpreted Qaitbay's welcome to Jem as direct support for the latter's cause and was furious.
+To The latter was granted sanctuary by Qaitbay in Cairo in September 1481, infuriating Bayezid.
 Qaitbay also supported the Dulkadirid leader, Ala al-Dawla (who had replaced Shah Budaq), against the Ottomans, but Ala al-Dawla was compelled to shift his loyalty to Bayezid c.
 1483 or 1484, which soon triggered the start of an Ottoman–Mamluk war over the next six years.
 By 1491, both sides were exhausted and an Ottoman embassy arrived in Cairo in the spring.
 An agreement was concluded and the status quo ante bellum was reaffirmed.
 During the rest of Qaitbay's reign, no further external conflicts took place.